Virtual memory compression: Increased thrashing

 The physical memory used by a compression system reduces the amount of physical memory available to processes that a system runs, which may result in increased paging activity and reduced overall effectiveness of virtual memory compression.
 This relationship between the paging activity and available physical memory is roughly exponential, meaning that reducing the amount of physical memory available to system processes results in an exponential increase of paging activity.

 In circumstances where the amount of free physical memory is low and paging is fairly prevalent, any performance gains provided by the compression system (compared to paging directly to and from auxiliary storage) may be offset by an increased page fault rate that leads to thrashing and degraded system performance.
 In an opposite state, where enough physical memory is available and paging activity is low, compression may not impact performance enough to be noticeable.
 The middle ground between these two circumstances—low RAM with high paging activity, and plenty of RAM with low paging activity—is where virtual memory compression may be most useful.
 However, the more compressible the program data is, the more pronounced are the performance improvements as less physical memory is needed to hold the compressed data.

 For example, in order to maximize the use of a compressed pages cache, Helix Software Company's Hurricane 2.0 provides a user-configurable compression rejection threshold.
 By compressing the first 256 to 512 bytes of a 4 KiB page, this virtual memory compression system determines whether the configured compression level threshold can be achieved for a particular page; if achievable, the rest of the page would be compressed and retained in a compressed cache, and otherwise the page would be sent to auxiliary storage through the normal paging system.
 The default setting for this threshold is an 8:1 compression ratio.

-Price/performance issues
+CPU utilization overhead

-In hardware implementations the technology also relies on price differentials between the various components of the system, for example, the difference between the cost of RAM and the cost of a processor dedicated to compression.
-The relative price/performance differences of the various components tend to vary over time.
+In hardware implementations, the technology also relies on price differentials between the various components of the system, for example, the difference between the cost of RAM and the cost of a processor dedicated to compression.
+The relative price-to-performance differences of the various components tend to vary over time.
 For example, the addition of a compression co-processor may have minimal impact on the cost of a CPU.